Meet the team

 • Helps manage and participates in the CRC’s Committees.

-Leader Research Program 1 – High Performance Composite Materials
+Acting Leader, Research Program 1 – High Performance Composite Materials

-• Read Professor Russell Varley's Bio
+• Read Professor Sally McArthur's Bio

 • Undertakes strategic and resource planning, sets and monitors research projects, milestones and outcomes, and leads and coordinates research activities with industry, research providers and other participants.